 The Safe Haven Youth Program at the Bethlehem Center is a prevention program operated by the United Community Center (UCC) that provides a safe environment for after school programming for at-risk children and youth.
-The program's central purpose is to provide educational enrichment and youth development programs that lead to improved behavior, academic performance, social skills, and better citizenship.
-They support academic success, healthy development, and build resilience.
-The outcomes in turn create and strengthen protective factors believed to encourage positive decision making.
-During the course of the year, a typical participant will spend more than 430 hours in the program participating in cultural, sport, and educational activities.
+The program's central purpose is to address factors that lead to at-risk behavior at home and school.
+During the course of the year, a typical participant will spend more than 1,000 hours in the program participating in cultural, sport, and educational activities.
 This promotes self-esteem by developing positive personal and academic behaviors.
 This provides for an in-depth and extended intervention in a gang free zone and away from dysfunctional homes.